kvistsivk/gen-3-ace/docs/setup/bootstrapping-our-environment.md

 `markingComboSprite` in `gStorage` to be overwritten with the same address that we jump to in `gPokemonStorage`.
 When this sprite's `invisible` flag is modified, bad eggs result.
 By restoring the correct value of `markingComboSprite` before this can happen, we prevent any egg generation.
+This technique was developed by Adrichu00.

 The final step in both games is to restore our previously-stashed register values, and then return control back to the main game loop via `BX lr`.
 In FR/LG